 By PSW Staff • January 15, 2014 Micro Tacs, a local pro audio rental company, recently provided an On Point Audio sound reinforcement system for a jazz concert held at the Komyoji Temple.
 The Komyo-ji temple in Kamakura, Japan, holds occasional music concerts in its main hall.
 Micro Tacs, a local pro audio rental company, recently provided an On Point Audio sound reinforcement system for a jazz concert held at the temple.
 “Several hundred guests enjoyed the system,” explains Shiro Nagashima, owner of Micro Tacs.
 “The OPA Line/Sub system provides high fidelity sound while not overwhelming the audience.
 It was perfect for this venue.”
 The OPALine is a single-box vertical line array with a vertical transducer configuration that generates a wide horizontal dispersion while also providing precise vertical pattern control.
 As a result the defined pattern provides excellent intelligibility in reverberant spaces – ideal for the temple main hall.
 The OPALine is loaded with four NP8 high-output, narrow-profile woofers that have the same cone acoustical radiating area as a conventional 8-inch woofer, in a much smaller profile.
 The HF section of the OPALine features two vertical line array waveguides that are both coupled to a high-output, medium-format titanium compression drivers.
 This configuration ensures excellent vocal range pattern control, superior system intelligibility and high reliability.
 When coupled with the OPALine/Sub – a powered 18-inch subwoofer with two power amplifiers designed as a companion product for the OPALine – the self-powered system provides the controlled dispersion needed in a reverberant temple space while still offering audio fidelity, vocal intelligibility and the low end a jazz concert requires.
 Micro tacs also provided two OPA 28 NP and two OPA 10 Active utilized as floor monitors.
 An Ashly KLR-2000 was on hand for the passive enclosures.
 “The host of the event was very pleased with the look of the OPALine/Sub system,” Nagashima adds.
 “He did not want the system to detract from the space and the compact nature of the pole-mounted enclosures fit the aesthetics of the room.”
 Micro Tacs provided a similar system for the Café Prime in Enoshima Yacht Harbor which was equally well received.
-On Point Audio Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Asia Concerts Live Loudspeakers Monitors · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+On Point Audio Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Asia Concerts Live Loudspeakers Monitors · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.
+Subscribe Today!